bhumi051/citrus-android-sdk/docs/Migration_Guide.md

         compile 'com.orhanobut:logger:1.8'
         compile 'com.facebook.conceal:conceal:1.0.1@aar'

-* We have also changed domain name from citrus to citruspay.
+* We have also changed domain name from *citrus* to **citruspay**.
 Please make sure you are copying following dependency and is used in your build.gradle instead of just changing version.

 	      compile 'com.citruspay.sdk:payment-sdk:4.0.0'